 Until June 24, 2002, the board of directors as a whole performed the functions that it delegated to the compensation committee following its formation in connection with the Company's initial public offering, and all of the members of the board of directors participated in deliberations concerning executive compensation.
 For the remainder of fiscal year 2002, the compensation committee consisted of G. Michael Brown, as chairman, and Sandra N. Bane, neither of whom is or has been an officer or employee of the Company or its subsidiary, Big 5 Corp.
-No interlocking relationship existed between the board of directors or the compensation committee and the board of directors or compensation committee of any other company.
+No interlocking relationship existed between the board of directors or the compensation committee of any other company.